KevinJodrieBlack/GroceryItemListApp/README.md

 The searches are still currently case sensitive, which is something I would like to fix soon.

 Working on this project helped me practice my modular design, which is something I will continue to take into my future projects

+For more info, view the documentation in the project folder